-Penitente effect
+5.1 Penitente effect

-The general direction of these penitente pinnacles is upward, toward maximum solar radiation to develop very rough surface.
+The general direction of these penitente pinnacles is upward, toward maximum solar radiation, resulting in a very rough surface.
 Simple heat budget components appear in Figure 8.
-Penitentes topography may stay albedo higher, and therefore more latent heat, continuing to lose heat from soil surface, which may develop more moisture turn into ice-rich soils.
+Penitente topography may increase or maintain higher albedo, and therefore more latent heat, causing continued heat loss from the soil surface, which may develop more moisture, which in turn contributes to ice-rich soils.

-For penitentes-based topography, any snow cover remaining more than several weeks could form penitentes at this latitude and altitude.
-In summary, snow cover (or we might specify "penitentes cover") has a huge impact on maintaining conditions favorable to permafrost conservation.
+For penitente-based topography, any snow cover remaining more than several weeks could form penitentes at this latitude and altitude.
+In summary, snow cover (or we might specify "penitente cover") has a huge impact on maintaining conditions favorable to permafrost conservation.
 Without this highly irregular snow surface, the result is dramatically warming ground (see Figure 8) and degrading permafrost.

-Snowfall typically occurs in early summer months in the Chachani and Coropuna study area.
-Typically, snow precipitation events result in penitentes snow cover that lasts for the rest of the following summer months.
-The timing of the precipitation and summer season (the higher angle of the solar radiation) found in the Peruvian Andes is well-suited for protecting, or even forming new permafrost, where, under ideal conditions, the ground stays cool and permafrost remains.
-Also, most of the penitentes-rich snow cover remains until the following winter, maintaining ground surface (at the transition between the bottom of the snow cover and the ground) temperature near the thawing point (0°C) throughout the summer months.
+Snowfall typically occurs in early summer months in the Chachani and Coropuna study areas.
+Typically, snow precipitation events result in penitente-rich snow cover that lasts for the rest of the following summer months.
+The timing of the precipitation and summer season (the higher angle of the solar radiation) found in the Peruvian Andes is well-suited for protecting, or even forming, new permafrost, where, under ideal conditions, the ground stays cool and permafrost remains.
+Also, most of the penitente-rich snow cover remains until the following winter, maintaining ground surface (at the transition between the bottom of the snow cover and the ground) temperature near the thawing point (0°C) throughout the summer months.
 In winter, ground surface temperatures can drop to below freezing.
-Penitentes cover does not insulate the ground like other snow covers do, but it does block solar radiation and promote cooling of bare ground.
-Figure 9a and 9b shows, for 2012-2014, ground temperatures to be stably cold (or at 0°C); however, the site had little to no snow cover in 2016 (beginning of the La Niña event), and during that period ground temperature significantly fluctuated and average ground temperature increased.
-This point out that after the low-snow conditions of El Niño to La Niña, significant ground warming occurred.
+Penitente cover does not insulate the ground like other types of snow cover do, but it does block solar radiation and promote cooling of bare ground.
+Figures 9a and 9b show, for 2012-2014, ground temperatures to be stably cold (or at 0°C); however, the site had little to no snow cover in 2016 (the beginning of a La Niña event), and during that period ground temperature significantly fluctuated and average ground temperature increased.
+This data indicates that during the low-snow conditions characterizing the El Niño to La Niña period, significant ground warming occurred.

-Tropical high-altitude ground surface forms a unique heat budget structure compared with other areas that hold permafrost, especially with the polar regions.
+Tropical high-altitude ground surface forms a unique heat-budget structure compared with other areas that contain permafrost, especially those within the polar regions.
 Firstly, seasonal temperature variation is minimal (e.g. typically 2-5°C) instead of the 80°C typical of Interior Alaska or Eastern Siberia.
-Under these conditions, the active layer thickness is minimal (a few cm to 20cm); with little to no thermal offset in the thin active layer, there is also no buffer zone provided by an organic layer or vegetation cover.
-The ground thermal conditions are found in terms of the surface energy balance (Williams and Smith 1989):
+Under tropical high-altitude conditions, the active layer thickness is minimal (a few cm to 20cm); with little to no thermal offset in the thin active layer, and there is no buffer zone provided by an organic layer or vegetation cover.
+The ground thermal conditions are found in terms of the surface energy balance (Williams and Smith, 1989):

 Q*=Qh+Qle+Qg (3)